ergoplatform/ergo-appkit/README.md

 ## Projects that use Appkit

-Appkit is a foundational non-opinionated libarary which can be used to create other libraries, Apps and tools.
+Appkit is a foundational non-opinionated library which can be used to create other libraries, Apps and tools.
 Here is the list of projects which use Appkit.

 - [ergo-tool](https://github.com/ergoplatform/ergo-tool) - a Command Line Interface application for Ergo